danielt1263/RxMyCoordinator/README.md

 # RxMyCoordinator
 An example showing how to handle complex coordination using RxSwift.

 There are a lot of IMHO rather complex coordination systems around that use RxSwift and I have been asked to provide an example of my own.
+I have what I think is a simpler way to go about it

 ## Notes
 * You don't need a coordinator object for every view controller.
 If a view controller has a view model, then it doesn't need a coordinator.
 You only need coordinators for view controllers that _don't_ have view models.
 Generally, this means Split, Tab, and Navigation controllers, but you could also use a coordinator for custom containers.